DeeEmm/Acqua/README.md

 A unique UID is also set for each unit which then allows SQL join operations across tables for data logging and data analysis.

-## Getting Started

-To get started you will need to add a Node.
-A Node is essentially an intelligent data interface made from an Arduino Nano.
-Arduino Nano's are cheap, accessible and easy to program and therefore provide the perfect platform for undertaking simple data acquisition, data manipulation and control.
-Arduino Nanos are easy to integrate into existing equipment and are able to communicate and control using a variety of different protocols.

-Data can be read from the Node, and where supported, control actions can be written to the Node via a simple serial API.
-In some cases Nodes can also carry out control actions autonomously.
-One such example is a heated sensor, where the heater control and regulation is carried out entirely on the Nano.
-In this case the setpoint is sent to the Nano via the Serial API and stored in the NVM on the Nano.
-This decentralises control tasks which in turn simplifies them.
-It also reduces overheads on the Acqua controller which increases scalability.

-All Nodes run standard code and the capabilities of each Node are enabled and defined within their configuration files at compile time.
-Further actions may also be configurable at run time via the API on some Node types.
-A complete list of available Node types along with configuration information can be found in the Github repository.

-## Control Actions

-Once the Node has been added to Acqua, you can then associate control actions with it.
-A control action is a user defined task that is initiated by a time or event based trigger.
-These actions can be system based, for example sending a notification email or logging a value, or they can be Node based, for example enabling an output or changing a setpoint.
-Control actions can also be joined using logical operators which allows complex control schemas to be created.
-The Acqua system is also easily extensible by the end user with the creation of custom Node code.